abr-c0de/Gon-anime-Portfolio/README.md

 # Gon Portfolio

-A simple web portfolio showcasing the character Gon from Hunter x Hunter.
+A simple web portfolio showcasing the character **Gon Freecss** from *Hunter × Hunter*.

-This project was built to practice web development fundamentals including HTML, CSS, and basic JavaScript.
+---

-## Features
+## 🚀 Features
-- Responsive design
+- Responsive layout using **Bootstrap 5**
-- Character profile display
+- Character profile and themed sections
+- Clean UI with modern styling
+- Mobile-friendly design
+- Structured layout using Bootstrap components

+---

+## 🧰 Tech Stack
+- **HTML5** – Structure and content
-- Basic animations and styling
+- **CSS3** – Custom styling and layout
+- **Bootstrap 5** – Responsive design and UI components

+---

-## Purpose
+## 🎯 Purpose
-This project demonstrates my early web development skills and creativity in building themed portfolios.
+This project demonstrates my **early front-end development skills**, understanding of **responsive design**, and ability to build themed layouts using **Bootstrap 5**.

+It was built as a learning project to strengthen core web concepts and UI structuring.

+---

+## 📂 How to Run
+1. Clone the repository
+2. Open `index.html` in any modern browser
+3. No additional setup required

+---

+## 📌 Notes
+- This is a static front-end project
+- Focused on layout, responsiveness, and styling